 Verify the Certificate Requester’s authority to request a Code Signing Certificate and the authenticity of the Certificate Request using a Reliable Method of Communication in accordance with BR Section 3.2.5., and

 If the Subject’s or Subject’s Affiliate’s, Parent Company’s, or Subsidiary Company’s date of formation, as indicated by either a QIIS or QGIS, was less than three years prior to the date of the Certificate Request, verify the identity of the Certificate Requester.
+Effective 1 November 2021, the method used to verify the identity of the Certificate Requester SHALL be per section 11.1.2.

 Verification of Individual Applicants